dunglas/frankenphp/docs/config.md

 PHP itself can be configured [using a `php.ini` file](https://www.php.net/manual/en/configuration.file.php).

-Depending on your installation method, the PHP interpreter will look for configuration files in locations described above.
+Depending on your installation method, the PHP interpreter will look for configuration files in locations described below.

 ## Docker